 China is the 20th largest public donor to the Global Fund.
-China has invested a total US$57 million to date.
-The country pledged US$18 million to the Global Fund’s Fifth Replenishment, covering 2017-2019.
+China has invested a total US$63 million to date.
+The country pledged US$18 million for the Global Fund’s Sixth Replenishment, covering 2020-2022.

 The relationship between the Global Fund and China has evolved over the years to become a multifaceted and strategic partnership.
 The collaboration is manifested in several areas, including in support in the response to HIV, tuberculosis and malaria in Africa.

 The partnership dates back to 2001, when China actively supported the process of setting up the Global Fund.
 China has been a longstanding member of the Global Fund Board and committees, playing a key role in defining the Global Fund’s policies and processes.